GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

    - Use Cloud Armor bot management rules to allow, deny and redirect requests based on the reCAPTCHA score.

 ## Prerequisites
-- A new GCP project and your user having the Owner IAM role.
+- A new GCP project and a user having the Owner IAM role.
 - Basic Networking and HTTP knowledge
 - Basic Unix/Linux command line knowledge